Nolan Henderson: Baltimore Ravens

 After going unselected in the 2023 NFL draft, Henderson was signed by the Baltimore Ravens as an undrafted free agent on May 5, 2023.
-He was released on June 6.
+He was released by the Ravens on June 6.

-Houston Roughnecks
+Houston Roughnecks / Gamblers

 On January 22, 2024, Henderson signed with the Houston Roughnecks of the United Football League (UFL).
-He re-signed with the team on September 18, 2024.
+He re-signed with the team on September 18.

+On February 16, 2026, Henderson signed with the rebranded Houston Gamblers of the United Football League, after he had initially gone unassigned in the 2026 UFL draft.
+Henderson earned UFL player of the week honors for his Week 2 appearance against the Birmingham Stallions, where he led the Gamblers to an upset victory.

+On July 18, 2026, Henderson confirmed his retirement from professional football.